Wack0/maciNTosh/README.md

 * Ensure `DEVKITPPC` environment variable is set to your devkitPPC directory, usually `/opt/devkitpro/devkitPPC`
 * Build the big endian libc: `cd baselibc ; make ; cd ..`
-* Build the ARC firmware loader: `cd arcloader_grackle ; make ; cd ..`
+* Build the ARC firmware loader: `cd arcloader_grackle ; make ; make oldworld ; cd ..`
 * Build the little endian libc: `cd arcgrackle/baselibc ; make ; cd ../..`
 * Build the ARC firmware itself: `cd arcgrackle ; make ; cd ..`

-Replace `stage1.elf` and `stage2.elf` inside the release image.
+Replace `stage1.elf`, `boot.xcf`, and `stage2.elf` inside the release image.
 For recreating the image from a folder dump, use your preferred tool to create a hybrid HFS+ISO image, make sure `System` folder is blessed and `BootX` file is of type `tbxi`.

 Please note that `stage1.elf` must not be larger than 16KB and `stage2.elf` must not be larger than 224KB.